superfaceai/one-sdk-js/README.md

 The CLI creates a configuration file in `superface/super.json`.

-Next you configure a provider for the use-case:
+Next, you configure a provider for the use case:

 ```shell
 npx @superfaceai/cli configure <providerName> -p <profileName>